-- a.
+a.
 Clean and lubricate Guide Bar and turn over.
-See Guide Bar Care/Replacement on page 18. - b.
+When doing this, the Bar Support Plate will need to be remounted to the other side of the Guide Bar.
+See Guide Bar Care/Replacement on page 19.

+- b.
 Deburr Guide Bar as needed. - c.
 Check Drive Sprocket for wear or damage.
 Replace as needed.